Artmann/allthingsgamedev/README.md

 # Allthingsgamdev

-All Things Game Dev is a content site featuring topics related to Game Development.
+[All Things GameDev](https://allthingsgamedev.com) is a content site featuring topics related to Game Development.

 ## Environment variables